jsmolina/speccy-misifu/README.md

 # Why it is not Fred again?
 First, the original, GREAT AND ORIGINAL game Alley Cat is what it is, and I have to give it a respect.
-Second, nowadays my daughter asks me why most of the game heroes are 'males'.
+Second, nowadays my daughter asks me for a female hero.
 Third, because `misifu` is a very affectionate way of calling a cat in Spain, my grandma did it so often.

 # Appearances on media